Football never tasted so good. Celebrate game day with Bratwurst with Sauteed Peppers and Onions. Score a touchdown with this quick and easy dish!

 - Do a price comparison.
 I know that Costco is the best place to buy ingredients in bulk, like spices, when there isn’t a great sale elsewhere.
 I keep track of prices so that I know who has the best deal where.
 Costco also offers the best price on hot dog buns if I don’t have time to make my own.
 I buy several bags and stash them in the freezer.

 - Stock up on ingredients when they are on sale.
 For instance, when I see a great price on bratwurst, I buy a lot and store them in the freezer.
 Then we can enjoy them all season long without worrying about the current price fitting the budget.
 The same goes for bell peppers and onions as well as hot dog buns.
+This is a great way to have Buy Tailgate Food on a Budget.

 - Go halvsies.
 Sometimes the sausages are bigger than they really need to be.
 We often split the brats in half lengthwise to stretch our purchase.
 This also makes portion sizes more wieldy for young children.